DignitySAMP/vilt-stack-fortify/README.md

 ## What is it?

-This is an extension to the [vilt stack starter kit](https://github.com/DignitySAMP/vilt-stack) that I maintain with Laravel Fortify preinstalled as well as using the recommended methodology for form control and Vue components and layouts, remniscent of the old Vue Breeze starterkit.
+This is an extension to the [vilt stack starter kit](https://github.com/DignitySAMP/vilt-stack) that I maintain with Laravel Fortify preinstalled as well as using the recommended methodology for form control and Vue components and layouts, remniscent of the old Vue Breeze starter kit.

+> If you would like a version with TypeScript preinstalled and preconfigured, [click here](https://github.com/DignitySAMP/vilt-stack-fortify-ts).

 What's included (out of the box):
  - Registration